IdleScV/give-campus-card-tech-challenge/README.md

 # Project: Build a campaign card front and back using HTML, CSS, and JavaScript.

 ## To Run
-run `index.html` on a local webserver, I used vscode's live server extension.
+run `index.html` on a local server, I used vscode's live server extension.
 If ran without a local server there will be a cors error

 ## Prompt